github/government.github.com/readme.md

 ## How it works

 1. Set up your Jekyll site (see below)
-2. Give Heroku you apps Oauth Credentials, and the name of your org
+2. Give Heroku you app's Oauth Credentials, and the name of your org
 3. Profit

 ## Setup

-To setup your site to work with Heroku, simply copy the contents of this repository (sans `readme.md` over to your existing (or new) Jekyll site.
+To setup your site to work with Heroku, simply copy the contents of this repository (sans `readme.md`) over to your existing (or new) Jekyll site.
+If you've got an existing `_config.yml` file, you'll want to merge this repository's `exclude` values with your own to avoid any conficts.

 *Note:* This repo contains a single-file test site to get you started and make sure it works.
 If you don't need that, just go ahead and delete the `index.md` file before you copy things over.

 ## Configuring Heroku

-You'll need to tell heroku a bit about your setup.
+You'll need to tell heroku a bit about yourself.
 You can find these on [your application page](https://github.com/settings/applications).
 First:

 `heroku config:set GITHUB_CLIENT_ID=[your github app client id]`